Shivendra690/Udacity-Self-Driving-Car/p6-extended-kalman-filter/README.md

 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.

-For more detailed setup guide, please refer to [this folder](https://github.com/Michael-Tu/Udacity-Self-Driving-Car/tree/master/p6-extended-kalman-filter/setup-guide) for detailed setup instructions.
+For more detailed environment setup guide, please refer to [this folder](https://github.com/Michael-Tu/Udacity-Self-Driving-Car/tree/master/p6-extended-kalman-filter/setup-guide) for detailed setup instructions.

 ## Run the Project